TwoBitMachines/FlareEngineDocs/docs/html/_sources/AI/nodes.rst.txt

    * - Monitor World Variable
      - Check if a world variable has changed value.
 This will also work with Health.

+   * - Apply Character Velocity
+     - Apply a character's velocity to this AI.

    * - Apply Gravity
      - This will simulate gravity.
 Mostly needed by moving platforms.